Data Integrator error management and troubleshooting

 Here is an example of how the error manifests in the case of duplicate mapping.
 The orange banner indicates mapping issues.

 When you drill further into the project execution history, you see there is a duplicate field issue.

 When you inspect the mapping, you can identify duplicates.
 In this case, the source field fax is incorrectly mapped to ADDRESSCITY.

 Once you fix the mapping, the error should go away, and you should be able to execute the project successfully.

 If you are notified of a project execution that completed with a warning or is in an error state, the first step is to drill into the execution history.
 From the project list page, select the individual project and review the latest execution on the Execution history tab.
 You can then click through to the specific error.

-If this is an integration project where Dynamics 365 Finance and Operations is the source, go to the Data Management workspace in Dynamics 365 Finance and Operations.
+If this is an integration project where Finance and Operations apps is the source, go to the Data Management workspace in Finance and Operations apps.
 Then filter projects based on your data integration project name, or specifically choose the type of import or export job.